| | | | | | | |

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

-I’ll never tire of eating risotto.
-The creamy, unctuous, flavor-packed sauce coating each grain of nutty rice is comforting in a way that few other dishes can boast.
-Looking back on my archive of recipes, I’ve posted an autumnal mushroom and leek risotto and a springtime lemony asparagus risotto, but there are so many more flavors to explore.
-In this case, it’s the delicate garlicky flavor of ramsons combined with the sweetness of bright green peas, and the sharpness of the crispy cheddar cheese tuile.
+ooking back on my archive of recipes, I’ve posted an autumnal mushroom and leek risotto and a springtime lemony asparagus risotto, but there are so many more flavours to explore.
+In this case, it’s the delicate garlicky flavour of ramsons combined with the sweetness of bright green peas, and the sharpness of the crispy cheddar cheese tuile.

 Each season brings a breadth of foodie delights, yet I always look forward to Spring the most.
 The cherry blossoms are in full bloom, dandelions are still covering the grasslands (pick them for dandelion honey!), and wild garlic is covering the woodlands with a lush green, garlic-scented carpet.
-It’s the perfect time to bring a basket and head to the countryside — although if you’re lucky, your lawn might be just as bountiful — for some foraging.
-Farmer’s markets and supermarkets alike are awash with fresh produce, too.

 Last year, although I couldn’t find any wild garlic, I did make a gorgeous leek soup with three-cornered leek oil.
 This time, I was lucky enough to stumble across a swathe of wild garlic lining the riverbanks.
-My thoughts instantly turned to a meal I had at a romantic French restaurant in the heart of London recently.
+My thoughts instantly turned to a meal I recently had at a romantic French restaurant in the heart of London.
 It was a wild garlic risotto with heritage burst cherry tomatoes and parmesan tuile; although beautiful, the wild garlic wasn’t quite as distinctive as I had hoped and the cheese was a little overwhelming.
 Now was the perfect opportunity to make my version — and share it with my lovely readers.

 Is Pea and Wild Garlic Risotto Vegan, Gluten Free, and Nut Free?